In this post, I reveal ways to effectively promote a travel website. It will benefit businesses in the travel, tourism and leisure industries.

 Linking within content

-Search engines love to see that website owners are helping visitors to move around a website by providing links to related articles throughout content.
+Search engines love to see that website owners are helping visitors to move around a website by providing links to related articles throughout the content.

 Links, to content on the same site and links to external sites, strengthen posts.